O = require 'omicron'

 unless ( ownerMethod = owner[ methodName ] )?.isDispatcher

-will be retained by the dispatcher, so that if the state tree is destroy
+will be retained by the dispatcher, so that if the state tree is destroyed

 owner[ methodName ] =